U.S. Paralympic hopefuls to watch going into the 2024 Paris Games …

 She followed that with 100m bronze in Tokyo just behind silver medalist countrywoman Brittni Mason, another top U.S. hopeful for Paris.

-Then last June 29, Young-Craddock had daughter Saia Rae.
+Then in June 202, Young-Craddock had daughter Saia Rae.
 She joins a long list of Paralympic medalist moms looking to return to the Games, including swimmer Mallory Weggemann and several sitting volleyball players, including Tokyo Paralympic MVP and captain Katie Holloway Bridge.

 Nick Mayhugh, Track and Field